mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 The power supply can be used either as a voltage or current source.
 When it is a voltage source, it will display **CV** for *constant voltage* in the top right corner of the channel's display, and when it is a current source, it will display **CC** for *constant current*.
 The power supply will automatically switch between these modes depending on the voltage and current limits you set as well as the load attached.

-1. With no load attached, what mode is the channel in (CV or CC)?
+1. With no load attached, what mode is each channel in (CV or CC)?
 How can you quantify the value of the load $R$?
 <!--
 *** The point of this problem is to get them to think of the load as infinity.
 I think it's fine if they're confused by the question as long as they ask for help.